Pat Brown: Legacy

 Although he left office defeated, Brown's time in office is one which has fared well.
 Brown was a relatively popular Democrat in what was, at the time, a Republican-leaning state.
 After his reelection victory over Richard Nixon in 1962, he was strongly considered for Lyndon Johnson's running mate in the 1964 presidential election, a position that eventually went to Hubert Humphrey.
 However, Brown's popularity began to sag amidst the civil disorders of the Watts riots and the early anti–Vietnam War demonstrations at U.C.
 Berkeley.
 His monumental infrastructure projects, building aqueducts, canals, and pump stations, established new fertile lands in the Central Valley; the Governor Edmund G. Brown California Aqueduct was named after him.
 During his term, four new University of California campuses were built, as well as seven new California State University campuses, making the Master Plan's higher education system the largest in the world.
 During the Watergate scandal President Richard Nixon considered appointing Brown as special counsel, but the choice was rejected by Attorney General Elliot Richardson.

 While no person elected Governor of California has been denied a second term since Earl Warren defeated Culbert Olson in 1942, Brown's losing bid for a third term to Ronald Reagan was the last time, as of 2022, an incumbent governor lost in the general election (Gray Davis' loss in the 2003 recall was a non-quadrennial election).
 Today, Governor Brown is widely credited with the creation of modern California.

 Personal life

 Brown's wife, Bernice Layne, was a fellow student at Lowell High School, but it was not until the completion of his law degree, and her teaching credential, that they began a courtship.
-Following his loss in the Assembly election, he and Bernice eloped in 1929.
-They would have four children, who were all born in San Francisco:
+Following his loss in the Assembly election, he and Bernice eloped in 1930.
+They had four children, who were all born in San Francisco: